Image

 What Can Lead to Child Pornography Charges in Atchison County, MO?

-While there might be prevalent stereotypes, child pornography charges come about in all walks of life throughout the Atchison County, MO area.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Atchison County, MO area.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.

-As per RSMo § 573.037, an individual commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor under 18 years of age or obscene material portraying what appears to be a minor below 18 years of age.
+According to RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor under 18 years old or obscene material portraying what appears to be a minor less than 18 years old.

 A few specific instances of child pornography charges in the Atchison County, MO area are: